Richmond, Victoria: Sport

 Richmond is home to the Richmond Football Club, an Australian rules football club, which is a member of the Australian Football League.
 The club has a cult following not only in Richmond, but throughout the eastern suburbs of Melbourne.
 Richmond are one of the biggest clubs in the AFL, with over 105,000 members in 2022 and have won 13 premierships, the latest being 2020.

 The Tigers play the majority of their home games at the Melbourne Cricket Ground (MCG), which is just outside the suburb's border, and regularly attract crowds in excess of 50,000; however, can draw as large as 90,000 against fierce rivals.
 The team trains and runs their administration from their spiritual home ground, Punt Road Oval (adjacent to the MCG).
 Although the club have not played home games at the Punt Road Oval since the end of the 1964 season, the Richmond Football Club have rebuilt a new social club and training facility at the Punt Road Oval.
 The club have played their home games at the neighbouring Melbourne Cricket Ground (MCG) since 1965.

 Richmond is home to Richmond Harriers Athletic Club, who compete in Athletics Victoria sanctioned competition in track and field, road running and cross-country running.
 The club was founded in 1913 and celebrated its centenary year in 2013.
 The club is located at Citizen's Park, at the corner of Highett Street and Gleadell Street.

+Richmond is also home to local cricket teams.
+It is home to the Richmond Cricket Club who compete in the Victorian Premier Cricket competition, the highest-level club cricket competition in the state of Victoria.
+It is also home to Richmond City Cricket Club and Richmond Union Cricket Club; to which both compete in the Eastern Cricket Association (ECA).